AltruisticNut/ProjectSand-GoneNuts/README.md

 AltruisticNut's Notes
 ---------------------

-Hey, this is a fork of Josh Don's "Project Sand" but I added a lot of random things, including:
+Hey, this is a mod of Josh Don's "Project Sand" but I added a lot of random things, including:

 + Vanilla elements only accessible by interactions between two unique elements are now placeable.
 + Several elements I created myself, which are: